max9001/temp_workspace/README.md

 - open new terminal window

-  - make sure terminal window where we ran `ros2 run talker talker` is open
+  - make sure terminal window where we ran `ros2 run listener listener` is open

 - in terminal, navigate to the workspace directory ('temp_workspace')